-- Acute respiratory illness (moderate or severe illness with or without fever)

-Fever (oral temperature greater than 37.8°C)
+- Acute respiratory illness (moderate or severe illness with or without fever) - Fever (oral temperature greater than 37.8°C)

-Receipt of any vaccine (licensed or investigational) within 7 days before enrolment, or intent to receive within 7 days of the COVID-19 vaccines vaccinated on that day; the remainder of the visit will be deferred until at least 4 weeks after their positive test (if recruitment is ongoing at this point).
+- Receipt of any vaccine (licensed or investigational) within 7 days before enrolment, or intent to receive within 7 days of the COVID-19 vaccines - Proven COVID-19 infection, first confirmed less than 4 weeks previously (see Section 8.4).
+Note that Cohort B participants who have a positive lateral flow test at the D0 visit will not be vaccinated on that day; the remainder of the visit will be deferred until at least 4 weeks after their positive test (if recruitment is ongoing at this point).